EdoLabWorks/Node-WebControl/README.md

 Start the app using the command $node app in CLI and open http://localhost:3000 in any browser on your dev PC.

-Ensure the IO-Control Module is also running as separate process.
+Ensure the IO-Control Module is also running as a separate process.